kaveh7293/Kaveh-Portfolio/README.md

 <p>The groups with the lowest average ranking are the hardest (death groups) and the groups with the maximum ranking are the easiest.
 We also determined this using python code.</p>
-<p> The following results were obtained by our python code and can be seen from barplots as well:
+<p> The following results were obtained by our python code and can be seen from barplots as well.
+The hardest group in the previous world-cups were:
   <ul>
          <li>The death group in 1998 is: H (the group teams were Japan, Argentina, Croatia, and Jamaica)</li>
          <li>The death group in 2002 is: F (the group teams were Argentina, England, Nigeria, and Sweden)</li>